dillan-p/Crawler/README.md

 # Crawler

-This repository contains a domain crawler implemented in Ruby.
+This repository contains web crawler implemented in Ruby.
+The crawler visits every page under the domain and outputs in JSON the URL and its associated static assets.
 It utilises REST Client to make HTTP requests, and Nokogiri to parse the DOM.

 ## Installation